tianocore/edk2/UnitTestFrameworkPkg/GoogleTest.md

 declarations, and now the mock function definitions for those declarations can be created.

 ### FunctionMockLib Mocks - Definition
+The definition of mock functions using FunctionMockLib is done differently for library and non-library function mocks.
+Library mock functions are built using their own separate INF file and other mock functions (of a protocol, for example) are built in the source file of each GoogleTest that consumes them.
+This allows for multiple instantiation.
+To minimize repeated code, this is done by creating a macro in the mock header file - detailed later in this section.

+#### FunctionMockLib Mocks - Definition for Libraries
-The definition of mock functions using the FunctionMockLib macros are done in source files.
+The definition of library mock functions using the FunctionMockLib macros are done in source files.
 The name of the source file is determined by the interface (such as a library or a protocol) that is being created for the mock functions.
 The rules for naming the file align with the naming of the file for declarations